jkondo14/cse15l-lab-reports/labreport1.md

 messages/en-us.txt
 [user@sahara ~/lecture1]$
 ```
+ls is a command used to list files and folders of a directory, and since ls is given a file as an argument, it just lists the file as the output.
 It was **not** an error as ls displays the file used to enter as the argument.

 **cat with no Argument**